March of loyalty to martyrs: Aftermath

 Peaceful protests, including one pro-government rally, continued throughout February and the first half of March, and drew tens of thousands of participants.
 On 8 March, unsatisfied by the government response, a coalition of three hard-line Shia groups called for the abdication of the monarchy and the establishment of a democratic republic through peaceful means.
 Al Wefaq continued to demand an elected government and a constitutional monarchy.

-In the following days protests intensified, moving to the Royal Court in Riffa, a royal palace in Safiriyya and finally blocking roads leading to the financial district in Manama.
+In the following days, protests intensified, moving to the Royal Court in Riffa, a royal palace in Safiriyya and finally blocking roads leading to the financial district in Manama.
 Security forces clashed with protesters using tear gas and rubber bullets, but police were overwhelmed by protesters.
-The government then requested help from neighbor countries, which sent about 1,500 security forces to assist the government.
-A state of emergency was declared and the government launched a crackdown campaign to put down protests by force.
+The government then requested help from neighboring countries, which sent about 1,500 security forces to assist the government.
+A state of emergency was declared and the government launched a crackdown campaign to put down the protests by force.
 The Pearl Roundabout, now cleared of protesters, was torn down by government and protesters found themselves pushed back into their villages.
 The government arrested over 1,000 protesters including leading opposition and rights activists (known as the Bahrain Thirteen) as well as sportsmen, academics, businessmen, doctors, engineers, journalists and teachers.

-Despite the brutal crack-down, smaller-scale protests and clashes continued, mostly outside Manama's business districts.
+Despite the brutal crackdown, smaller-scale protests and clashes continued, mostly outside Manama's business districts.
 By April 2012, more than 80 people had died during the uprising.